CSWomenUMass/git/checkout/README.md

 echo "<html><head>My Personal WebPage</head><body></body></html>" > index.html
 ```

-Now try to push.
+Now try to `commit` and `push`.
 What happens?
 Follow the instructions git gives you until you get stuck.
 Check out the answers branch and run `git pull origin answers` to find out.